NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 Here are some ideas to pursue on your own:

-1. We demonstrated how to plot the field spectral sample together with the aerial reflectance of the pixel.
+1. We demonstrated how to plot the field spectral sample together with the airborne remotely sensed reflectance of the pixel.
 What if there is a geographic mis-match between the field and airborne data?
 What other approaches could you use to align these datasets (eg. applying a buffer, integrating the CHM data)?

 2. Starting in 2020 (including RMNP 2020), the foliar traits data products include shape files of the polygons of the tree crowns where the samples are taken from.
 Try pulling in that tree crown shape files and plotting the average spectra inside the tree crown area.